Skip to content. | Skip to navigation

 Once you have been accepted into the course by the Pre-Law Office, the Political Science Department will give you permission to register.
 Recruitment for this course will open before Thanksgiving.

-• TBD Dreamleapers Professional Coaching Seminar - REQUIRED for All New Students, Transfers, and Freshmen for Good Standing in the Program, and all levels of students welcome.
+• January 31, Wednesday (12:30 p.m. - 2:00 p.m.)
+Dreamleapers Professional Coaching Seminar - REQUIRED for ALL RECENT JOINERS (including Freshmen & Transfers & others) for Good Standing in the Program, all levels of students welcome.
+Repeats also welcome.
 Harriette Cole will help you polish your presence and help you learn how to make a positive first impression so that you can network effectively through events at Hunter and beyond.
 The discussion will focus on what goes into a good elevator pitch and how to draw people in through body language.
+Feel comfortable and confident in your next interview!

 February